devguilhermy/notesaur/README.md

 -   [ ] Actual preview for link annotations
 -   [ ] Notes selection - action from menu propagate to all
 -   [ ] Note creation
--   [ ] Note modal interface like ClickUp
 -   [ ] Note search
 -   [ ] Favorites
 -   [ ] Reminders